rdubois440/cherry_mx30_usb_bt/README.md

 F12			Delete
 ```

-In order to compensate the missing 9 keys above the direction keys, the left "Windows" key is used as a sort of "Fn" key as follows
+In order to compensate the missing 9 keys above the direction keys, the left "Windows" key is used as a sort of "Fn" key as follows :
-Most of the time, the left "Windows" key is used as originally designed
+Most of the time, the left "Windows" key is used as originally designed.
 For the following keys, the left "Windows" key modifies the associated key as follows:
 Left Win + Arrow Up		Page Up
 Left Win + Arrow Down		Page Down
 Left Win + Arrow Left		Page Left